benasvaleika/exp-socket-chat/README.md

 # exp-socket-play

-A real-time chat built to better understand websockets
+A primitive real-time chat built to better understand websockets